da-luce/ece4760_final_project/webpage/index.md

 Additionally, the mechanical structure of PicoScope facilitated accurate and stable measurements.
 A coupler was connected to a stepper motor, and an 8mm shaft connected the coupler to a mount for the ToF sensor---this structure rotated the ToF sensor to complete 2-D scans of the surrounding terrain.
 A lego structure housed the stepper motor system providing extra stability to the system.

 Moreover, an optical interrupter was utilized in the mechanical design as a reference point for the sensor's angle.
 The angles of all distance and signal rate measurements were reported relative to this reference point.
-Below are images of the mechanical assembly:
+Below are images of the mechanical assembly (#mechanical-assembly):

 ![Top-down view of optical interrupter](mech1.jpeg)